To see other blog posts by topic:

 Hot tip: you don’t have to own all of the tools necessary to build a tiny house!
 Instead of buying tools you might only use a few times, tool libraries allow you to borrow them.
 These tool-sharing programs reduce waste and conserve resources by limiting unnecessary purchases.
 Here in Western North Carolina, we’re grateful to have the Asheville Tool Library right at our fingertips.
 Why bother investing in a $1,000 table saw when you can get one on loan?

 MakerSpaces are fantastic resources, too.
 MakerSpaces are communal, collaborative workspaces where you can often find people building furniture and doing other woodworking projects.
 By joining MakerSpace communities, you can engage with other builders and likely even set up trades on each other’s projects.
+Taking advantage of these shared resources is one of the easiest ways to save money while building a house, especially if you’re just starting out.

 Be the labor